marshmallow-code/apispec/docs/using_plugins.rst

 The bundled Flask plugin (`apispec.ext.flask.FlaskPlugin`) provides helpers for generating path objects from view functions.

-Let's recreate the spec from the :ref:`Quickstart guide <quickstart>` using these two plugins.
+Let's recreate the spec from the :doc:`Quickstart guide <quickstart>` using these two plugins.

 .. code-block:: python